Kishlin/VirtualSquirrelsApi/README.md

 -----

 #### Road map to first release:

-- User: accounts management.
-- Events: calendar events with subscriptions, and admin/officer edit.
+* User
+- Change password / email / details.
+- Officers can promote/demote roles.
+- Password reset.

+* Events
+Officers can force participation.
+Event creation / edition / deletion.

+* Notifications
+Notification sender API-wise.
+Send notifications when need be.

+* Applications
+Not started yet.
+Everything is left to do.
-- Applications: votes and discussion feed for members, with and without the applicant.
+Votes and discussion feed for members.
+With and without the applicant.
-- Notifications: notification system.

 Installation & Usage
 --------------------